 - 2 tablespoons butter

-- 3 1/2 cups corn kernels (from 4 ears fresh white or yellow corn, or frozen fresh corn)
+- 3 1/2 cups corn kernels from about 4 ears fresh corn, or frozen fresh corn

 - 1/8 teaspoon freshly ground black pepper